 The plant has glossy leathery leaves that are oval shaped and stiff.
 The plant is similar in appearance to and related to the gardenia.
 Blooms are clusters of four petaled florets which can last four to six weeks on the stem.
 Flowers are most prolific in summer but can also appear at other times of the year.

 How to Grow Ixora

 The flowers also occasionally produce a dark purple to black berry with seeds that are sometimes viable.
-Clean the pulp off the seed and soak it over night.
-Plant in a 2-inch pot filled with good seed starter mix.
+Clean the pulp off the seed and soak it overnight.
+Plant in a 2 inch (5 cm.) pot filled with good seed starter mix.
 Moisten the mixture and fasten a plastic bag over the pot.
 Place in a warm location with moderate light.
 Keep the pot moist and move it to bright light as soon as the seed has germinated.